Table of Contents

 This little pamphlet had a profound effect on me.
 Within its unassuming pages I found a path for instilling my personal values into my leadership style and using them to help me guide my practice in a way that felt most comfortable for me and that honored all voices within my organization.
 It’s a quick read and I hope you enjoy it as much as I did.

-These are the same values, principles and skills that today guide Optimize Practice Services.
+These are the same values, principles and skills that today guide Optimize Practice Alliance.
 We really are an organization that practices what it preaches and espouses as its values.
 If you would like to learn more about OPS, what we stand for and how we can help your organization, take a fast and free assessment and get in touch!
 We’d love to find out about you too!

 Practicing Servant-Leadership in Real Time